-I set out and immediately ran into some friends on the lake.
-We chatted and exchanged some ideas about lure colors, retrieve speeds and the like.
-Then, one guy mentioned that someone had caught a fish on a topwater bait, perhaps a boater.
+I set out and immediately ran into Mark Patterson and Joe Komyati on the lake.
+Both are experienced anglers, so I kept my ears open and my mouth shut.
+We chatted.
+Then, Joe mentioned that someone on the lake, perhaps a boater, had caught a fish on a topwater bait.
 I took notice.
 I had tied on jigs and crankbaits and finesse rigs.
 I would be sure to have a topwater lure the next day.

 At a certain point, the other kayakers turned back, but I kept fishing up stream.
 Right before they left, I hooked a large Chain Pickerel, and took it as a sign.
 Pickerel spawn in colder water, and this was a post -spawn fish, feeding at a time when pickerel chase bait.
 Was there bait in the area?

 I entered a shallow section and found some lay downs below an S bend, and here I got my clues: the bass were on ambush points, right on the main current lines.
 Like the pickerel, they were waiting for food to drift by, rush out and grab it.
 I also caught a few bass while trolling a small crank bait back to the ramp – confirmation that the bass were indeed ambushing prey from behind rocks, trees and other small structure.
 I put my rods up and stopped fishing.